 If you are looking to enjoy a more budget-friendly junk, the bring-your-own option would work just fine.
 Just remember to plan well ahead and stock up on supplies from your local supermarket (or if you’re cutting it fine, the nearest 7-Eleven) as early as possible.

 Check out some options below:

 This iconic red-sailed junk offers 45-minute harbour trips plus longer day cruises around Stanley and other parts of Hong Kong.
-And since it’s run by the Aqua restaurant group, you can even book in an evening cruise followed by dinner at Hutong, or a day-time dim sum cruise, with gourmet delights on offer from Dim Sum Library.
-This is a particularly good option for visiting out-of-towners.
+And since it’s run by the Aqua restaurant group, you can even book an evening cruise followed by dinner at Hutong, or a day-time dim sum cruise with gourmet delights on offer from Dim Sum Library.

 With one of the largest fleets of junk boats in Hong Kong, Saffron Cruises offers a wide range of junks and luxury boats at different price points, with food and drink packages available from catering company Shamrock.